 After certification testing and demonstrations, NC1H was one of two Bell 47s used for flight training.
 The first Bell 47, s/n 1, crashed at Niagara Falls Airport, 3 April 1946.

-While hovering out of ground effect, a student inadvertently oversped the main rotor.
+While hovering out of ground effect, a student inadvertently oversped the main rotor by decreasing collective pitch when he had intended to increase it.
 The main rotor hub separated and the helicopter dropped to the ground.
 Both the student and instructor were injured.
 Damage to NC1H was extensive and the helicopter was scrapped.
 The registration, NC1H, was reassigned to Bell 47 s/n 11.

 6 June 1955: Mont Blanc (the “White Mountain”), at 4.808,73 mètres (15,776.67 feet), is the highest mountain in the Alps, and second highest in Europe.
 (Because the summit consists of ice and snow, the actual elevation of the summit varies from year to year, and season to season.
 This is the 2013 measurement.)